syncfast/clockwise/README.md

 Alternatively, you can edit the configuration file directly at `~/.config/clockwise/clockwise.yaml`.

-## Output
+## TUI
-Clockwise outputs total cost to a TUI that is refreshed every 500ms.
+Clockwise outputs total cost to a terminal UI (courtesy [tcell](https://github.com/gdamore/tcell)) that is refreshed every 500ms.

-## Displaying total cost in zoom
+## Displaying total cost in your Zoom meeting
-Clockwise, in conjunction with [OBS](https://obsproject.com/), can take your total meeting cost at it increases in real time and turn it into a virtual camera.
-This can then be consumed by Zoom to passive aggressively remind everyone precisely how much a given meeting costs.
-Anecdotally, this raised awareness led to more focused and less frequent meetings for my team.
+In conjunction with [OBS](https://obsproject.com/), Clockwise can print your total meeting cost at it increases in real time to a virtual camera.
+The virtual camera can then be consumed by Zoom to passive aggressively remind everyone precisely how much a given meeting costs.
+Anecdotally, this raised awareness and led to more focused and less frequent meetings for my team.
 To change something, track it.

 ## OBS Configuration
 OBS configuration is a bit involved, but it's something that you only need to do once.
-Long term, I would like to replace OBS with something like FFMPEG that doesn't depend on an external GUI.
+Long term, it would be nice to replace OBS with something like FFMPEG that doesn't depend on an external GUI.

 - Install [OBS](https://obsproject.com/).
     ```bash